ludocracy/ludocracy.github.io/README.md

 ## general site features
 - sticky header for navigation and title
+- 200ms transitions/delays on all user interactions
+- hover effects
+- pressing ~ changes content of components into display of actual code for that component

 ### home page
 - paragraph of intro with links inline